-1.1 All rent levels and other charges will be reviewed annually, with any increases implemented from the start of April each year.
+- 1.1.
+All rent levels and other charges will be reviewed annually, with any increases implemented from the start of April each year.
 The decision as to the level of any increase in rents or other charges must be made by the Board.
-Prior to agreeing any increase in rent levels the Board will have regard to any representations received from tenants as a result of a consultation exercise on proposed rent increases conducted under the terms of section 25(a) of the Housing (Scotland) Act 2001.
+Prior to agreeing any increase in rent levels the Board will have regard to any representations received from tenants as a result of a consultation exercise on proposed rent increases conducted under the terms of section 25(a) of the Housing (Scotland) Act 2001. - 1.2.
 Our rents are set according to two main criteria i.e. property type either house or flat and number of bedrooms in the property.
 Generally a higher rent applies to houses compared to flats and rents increase in relation to increases in the number of bedrooms in the property.
 The purpose of the Policy is to ensure that the rationale behind how Waverley calculates its rent and service charges is clear, unambiguous and easy to understand for our staff, customers and stakeholders.

-2 Aim
+2. Aim

-2.1 The aim of this policy is to ensure affordable and comparable rents reasonably balanced with the need to ensure the ongoing financial viability of Waverley Housing.
-This policy relates to rents which Waverley Housing requires to set for Scottish Secure Tenants under the Housing (Scotland) Act 2001.
+2.1.
+The aim of this Policy is to ensure affordable and comparable rents reasonably balanced with the need to ensure the ongoing financial viability of Waverley Housing.
+This Policy relates to rents which Waverley Housing requires to set for Scottish Secure Tenants under the Housing (Scotland) Act 2001.
 It also includes garage rents.
+The Policy also covers the approach of Waverley Housing to setting service charges.